 Committee on Research and Graduate Education

 The Department of Clinical Sciences (DCS) Committee on Research and Graduate Education is represented by volunteers from DCS and other college faculty and staff in an effort to facilitate clinical research within the department.
+Faculty members serve two year terms that may be self-renewing.
+The most recent term began April, 2018.

 - Develop a cohesive and steadfast strategic plan to advance animal health and the profession;